MolotovCherry/molotovcherry/README.md

 ## Hi there 👋 I'm Cherry
 I'm a software engineer who's very passionate about Rust.
 I have experience in systems programming, Android app development, web technologies, and some game design using Unity.

-I'm looking forward to contributing to Rust compiler development in the future.
-I also love to contribute to open source projects I like.

 In my personal time:
 - 🔭 I’m currently working on KMagick / assorted projects
 - 💬 Ask me about anything Rust